List of appropriate technology applications: Building and construction

 The local context must be considered as, for example, mudbrick may not be durable in a high rainfall area (although a large roof overhang and cement stabilisation can be used to correct for this), and, if the materials are not readily available, the method may be inappropriate.
 Other forms of natural building may be considered appropriate technology, though in many cases the emphasis is on sustainability and self-sufficiency rather than affordability or suitability.
 As such, many buildings are also built to function as autonomous buildings (e.g., earthships).
 One example of an organisation that applies appropriate earthbuilding techniques would be Builders Without Borders.

 The building structure must also be considered.
 Cost-effectiveness is an important issue in projects based around appropriate technology, and one of the most efficient designs herein is the public housing approach.
-This approach lets everyone have their own Condominium|sleeping/recreation space, yet incorporate communal spaces such as mess halls, latrines, and public showers.
+This approach lets everyone have their own condominium, yet incorporate communal spaces such as mess halls, latrines, and public showers.

 In addition, to decrease costs of operation (heating, cooling, etc.) techniques as Earth sheltering and Trombe walls are often incorporated.

 Organizations as Architecture for Humanity also follows principles consistent with appropriate technology, aiming to serve the needs of poor and disaster-affected people.